-Although risk increases and decreases over time based on a number of factors, it never disappears.
+Although investment risk increases and decreases over time based on a number of factors, it never disappears.
 One way to potentially protect your portfolio?
 Improve your diversification strategies.

 Understand sources of risk